jmkraus/picochat/README.md

 The filename alone is sufficient because the path is predefined (see above).
 The suffix can be omitted, as it defaults to `.chat`.

+If the command `/list` has been executed before, it is also possible to load a session by index, e.g.: `/load #3`.
+The hash mark indicates that an index is given rather than a filename.

 #### /save `<filename>`

 Without a filename, the file is stored with a timestamp as filename, e.g. `2025-05-11_20-26-32.chat`.